KOOKIIEStudios/PalCON-Discord/README.md

 5. Use `start.bat`/`start.sh` to run the Discord Bot!
     - Log files are saved to `/logs` and rotated at midnight.
     - Log files are automatically excluded from git
-5. The first time you run the bot, you will need to run the `!sync` command to sync the slash commands to Discord
+6. The first time you run the bot, you will need to run the `!sync` command to sync the slash commands to Discord
+    - This is a one-time operation, and will not need to be repeated unless you add new commands
+    - You will need administrator permissions to run this command

 ### Installing Python 3.11 on Ubuntu Jammy
 *Credits: Adapted from [an article Rehan Haider](https://cloudbytes.dev/snippets/upgrade-python-to-latest-version-on-ubuntu-linux)*